Civil Unrest/Looting Registration Guidance Documents Q&A

-If the option of temporary warehouse storage is allowed by state and local law, DEA recommends you contact your local field office regarding further logistics of utilizing a warehouse to store controlled substances on a temporary basis.
+If the option of temporary warehouse storage is allowed by state and local law, DEA recommends you contact your local DEA Field Office regarding further logistics of utilizing a warehouse to store controlled substances on a temporary basis.
 EO-DEA161, June 7, 2020

 Question: My pharmacy was looted during the riots and controlled substances and/or scheduled listed chemical products (SLCPs) were stolen or destroyed.
 How long do I have to report a theft or loss to DEA?

-Controlled Substances: 21 CFR §1301.76(b) requires that a registrant notify their DEA Division Office, in writing, within one business day of discovery of such theft or loss of controlled substances.
+Controlled Substances: 21 CFR 1301.76(b) requires that a registrant notify their DEA Division Office, in writing, within one business day of discovery of such theft or loss of controlled substances.
 A registrant can meet the "in writing" requirement by sending an email to the below listed DEA point of contact for your state.
-The registrant must also complete and submit a DEA Form 106 either online or by sending the form to the local field office.
+The registrant must also complete and submit a DEA Form 106 either online or by sending the form to the local DEA Field Office.
 Registrants are encouraged to perform an accounting to determine the quantities of controlled substances lost or stolen and make the necessary report on a DEA Form 106 as soon as practicable.